Bioinformatics Systems Analyst 3 - Sequencing Technology Group-78623

 • Ability to follow laboratory safety guidelines.

-• Knowledge and experience with laboratory DNA sequencing technologies and genetics, or related field or equivalent experience preferred.
+• Preferred - Knowledge and experience with laboratory DNA sequencing technologies and genetics, or related field or equivalent experience preferred.

-• Experience in a multi-disciplinary scientific or production environment.
+• Preferred - Experience in a multi-disciplinary scientific or production environment.

-This is a 1 year term appointment with the possibility of renewal and with the possibility of conversion to career based upon satisfactory job performance, continuing availability of funds, and ongoing operational needs.
+Notes: This is a 1-year term appointment with the possibility of renewal and with the possibility of conversion to career based upon satisfactory job performance, continuing availability of funds, and ongoing operational needs.
 Work will be performed at the DOE Joint Genome Institute (JGI) in Walnut Creek, CA. Job may require occasional travel, weekend, and after-hours work.
-Detailed information about the Joint Genome Institute program can be found on the World Wide Web at the following location: http://www.jgi.doe.gov.
+A background check is required.

 Apply directly online at http://220.127.116.11/counter.php?id=13175 and follow the on-line instructions to complete the application process.